Exhibition

 Housing

-The proposed development is anticipated to deliver approximately 568 residential units, expanding housing options by including affordable units.
+The proposed development is anticipated to deliver approximately 1,400 residential units, including affordable units.
 These will be complemented by high-quality communal indoor and outdoor amenity spaces which will act as an extension of personal living space, contributing to the well-being of residents and overall liveability of the area.

 Connectivity

-As the western terminus of the Ontario Line, the proposed Exhibition Station will provide integrated access and efficient interchange between multiple transit modes, TTC bus service (such as the 29 Dufferin bus), regional GO transit service and the Ontario Line.
+As the western terminus of the Ontario Line, the proposed Exhibition Station will provide integrated access and efficient interchange between multiple transit modes, TTC bus service (such as the 29 Dufferin bus), regional GO transit service and the Ontario Line including a pedestrian bridge and tunnel that will connect Exhibition station to the TOC.

 Direct interface between TTC bus lines, the Ontario Line and existing regional GO transit service, and enhancements to the active transportation network and nearby Exhibition Loop streetcar lines (such as the 511, 504 and 509 streetcars) result in a significant transit interchange.